Alistair Haskett

 Alistair's recent matters include:

-- Tabcorp Maxgaming Holdings Limited v Commissioner of Taxation [2025] FCA 115 (taxation of financial arrangements)
+- Tabcorp Maxgaming Holdings Limited v Commissioner of Taxation [2025] FCA 115 (led by D McInerney KC, taxation of financial arrangements)

-- Hilton International Australia Pty Ltd v Commissioner of Taxation NSD565/2023 (Part IVA)
+- Hilton International Australia Pty Ltd v Commissioner of Taxation (NSD565/2023) (led by D McInerney KC, with L Molesworth Part IVA)

 Alistair’s clients operate in various sectors, including infrastructure, financial services, energy and resources, technology, and real estate.

 Alistair is a Chartered Tax Adviser with The Tax Institute.
-In 2020, Alistair was listed in the Doyle’s Guide Tax Law Rising Stars category.
+Alistair has been listed in the Doyle’s Guide Leading Tax Law Junior Counsel – Victoria (2025, 2024) and the Doyle’s Guide Tax Law Rising Stars (2020).

 Alistair has published and presented papers on tax, including with The Tax Institute.
 He is the author of the ‘Tax Considerations’ chapter in Takeovers and Reconstructions in Australia (LexisNexis) and a co-author of Understanding Taxation Law 2025 (LexisNexis).